12 roles and responsibilities of a personal trainer

 If you publicly show your willingness to make walking into your sessions an empowering experience for everyone, you’re truly living up to your role as a PT.

-Specialist personal trainer insurance from Insure4Sport
+Specialist personal trainer insurance through Insure4Sport

-At Insure4Sport, our specialist personal trainer insurance is designed to cover you if your equipment is lost, damaged, or stolen, or if a client makes a claim against you.
+Specialist personal trainer insurance through Insure4Sport is designed to cover you if your equipment is lost, damaged, or stolen, or if a client makes a claim against you.
+Get an instant online quote.